travi/any/docs/API.md

 ## `date`

-An almost direct usage of [`date()` from chance.js](http://chancejs.com/time/date.html).
+An almost direct usage of [`date()` from chance.js](http://chancejs.com/time/date.html), but `{string: true}` is passed so the default behavior is to generate a date string by default.
-No options passed to the `any` method are passed to the `chance` method, but the `{string: true}` option is passed because I have only had a use for the string form of random dates so far.
+Options are appended to the default of `{string: true}` when calling the chance method, so refer to its documentation for what is available.
+Pass `{string: false}` in order to return [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) objects instead of date strings.

 ### `date` example